 The Committee for Women in Mathematics (CWM) of the International Mathematical Union is the only committee for Women in Mathematics worldwide.
 The CWM was created by the Executive Committee of the IMU in March 2015.
 Its purpose is to promote worldwide contacts between national and regional organisations for women and mathematics and to undertake other related activities.

 The largest and oldest of the organizations for women mathematicians is the Association for Women in Mathematics (AWM).
 Based in the USA, it has many international members.
 Its website contains a wealth of further resources.
 You can read about the beginnings of AWM here and see more about AWM and its history in the 1990s here.

-In addition there are several Europe-wide organizations supporting women mathematicians.
+In addition there are several regional or continental organizations supporting women mathematicians.

 This is an international association of women working in the field of mathematics in Europe.
 EWM has an e-mail network and holds a general meeting and a summer school every other year.
 A newsletter is published at least twice a year.
 Here is a map showing national EWM representatives.
 Click on a location to find the country you seek.
-Here is a promo video about EWM, made during the meeting in Novi Sad in 2009, and here is an earlier video about EWM made in 1996.
+A promo video about EWM was made during the meeting in Novi Sad in 2009.
+Women and Mathematics across Cultures is an earlier video about EWM made in 1996.
 You can find a history of how EWM came to be started here.

 This is a committee of the European Mathematical Society (EMS).
 Its remit is to provide advice to the EMS and EWM on scientific questions involving women and mathematics, especially recommending speakers for events aimed at emphasizing women’s scientific contributions.